Myob-gdufr/pgol-database-refresh-tool/src/python/lambda_handlers/describe_db_instances/README.md

 # push the image to ECR
 docker push 263800988620.dkr.ecr.ap-southeast-2.amazonaws.com/pgol/database_refresh_tool:describe_db_instances

-# now the image can be used to deploy a lambda using the image URI@digest
+# now the image can be used to deploy a lambda using the image URI@digest, the interface in the aws management console is super simple
 # 263800988620.dkr.ecr.ap-southeast-2.amazonaws.com/pgol/database_refresh_tool@sha256:126f810048fa221abed19668b03e4a52b2683b551bd77bd1778a51a8117b869b